History of self-driving cars: 2010s

+Research and development in this decade also led to a number of predictions as to when commercially available fully self-driving cars would finally emerge.
+Along with the beginning of a long series of predictions by Tesla starting in 2013, in 2016 BMW partnered with Intel and Mobileye with the goal of bringing a "highly and fully automated" car to market by 2021, a goal which to date remains unfulfilled.
+In 2017, then-CEO Mark Fields said Ford would have a Level 4 self-driving vehicle with no steering wheel or pedals in commercial operation by 2021.
+Four years later, Ford admitted the company had overestimated the arrival of autonomous vehicles.
+Also in 2017, Volvo launched the "Drive Me" project with a goal of putting 100 self-driving cars on Swedish roads for "ordinary families".
+This was later delayed and scaled back to a more limited research project.

+2010

 In 2010, Italy's VisLab from the University of Parma, led by Professor Alberto Broggi, ran the VisLab Intercontinental Autonomous Challenge (VIAC), a 9900 mi test run which marked the first intercontinental land journey completed by autonomous vehicles.
 Four electric vans made a 100-day journey, leaving Parma, Italy, on 20 July 2010, and arriving at the Shanghai Expo in China on 28 October.

-Although the vans were driverless and mapless, they did carry researchers as passengers in case of emergencies.
-The experimenters did have to intervene a few times – when the vehicles got caught in a Moscow traffic jam and to handle toll booths.
+The vehicles required human intervention a few times to navigate a traffic jam and toll booths.
 The research project is co-funded by the European Union CORDIS program.

-In 2010, the Institute of Control Engineering of the Technische Universität Braunschweig demonstrated the first autonomous driving on public streets in Germany with the research vehicle Leonie.
-It was the first car licensed for autonomous driving on the streets and highways in Germany.
+In 2010, the Institute of Control Engineering of the Technische Universität Braunschweig demonstrated the first car licensed for autonomous driving on the streets and highways in Germany.

 In October 2010, an attorney for the California Department of Motor Vehicles raised concerns that "[t]he technology is ahead of the law in many areas", citing state laws that "all presume to have a human being operating the vehicle."